Getting Started

 Witness marks

-In the context of robot arms, "witness marks" typically refer to marks or indicators that are used to verify or witness the alignment, position, or movement of components or parts within the robotic system.
-These marks can serve various purposes in robot arms and automation; but are usually used to master the robot.
+In the context of robot arms, "witness marks" refer to marks or indicators used to verify the alignment, position, or movement of components within the robotic system.
+They are most commonly used to master the robot.

-Witness marks can be used during the calibration process to ensure that different components are properly aligned or positioned as per the specified configuration.
+Witness marks are used during calibration to ensure that components are correctly aligned to the specified configuration.

-Parol6, Faze4, and CM6 robotic arms also have witness marks.
-These marks are indicated by holes in the mechanical parts, allowing the parts to be aligned by inserting a pin through those holes.
+PAROL6, FAZE4, and CM6 robotic arms all use witness marks.
+These marks are indicated by holes in the mechanical parts — parts are aligned by inserting a pin through the holes.

 Figure: Witness marks of PAROL6 robot